ZoeRorvig/market-application/README.md

 Similar applications often fail provide a secure environment for community users.
 Online marketplaces tend to be plagued by scams and false advertisment.
 During the creation of this application data security has been made a priority and includes authentication processes to protect our users.

+This application was construted using a number of frameworks, including: JavaScript, Node.js, Express.js, Handlebars.js & Sequelize.
+(TBD) uses the design language Materialize CSS for much of the application's visual styling.

 ## Table of Contents

 [Installation](#installation)